AccountGo/accountgo/docs/README.md

 If you are a developer and wanted to take part as contributor/collaborator we are happy to welcome you!
 To start with, you can visit the issues page and pick an issue that you would like to work on.

-So go ahead, add your code.
-Looking forward to your first pull request.
+So go ahead, add your code and make your first pull request.

 # Contact Support
 Feel free to email mvpsolution@gmail.com of any questions.